shynuu/slice-aware-ntn/README.md

 This testbed has been developed in order to easily define scenarios, deploy them and evaluate their performances using docker containers.

 Scenarios are defined in a configuration file which is parsed by the testbed generator.
-For each scenario, the parser generates a `docker-compose.yaml` file, a set of scripts and configuration files which correspond to the testbed.
+For each scenario, the parser generates a `docker-compose.yaml` file, a set of scripts and configuration files used to run the testbed.
 Under the hood, docker-compose is called when you run the testbed.

-It has been specifically designed to demonstrate our method of NTNs integrated in 5G networks as slice-aware backhaul links.
+This project has been specifically designed to demonstrate that our method can integrate NTNs in 5G networks as slice-aware backhaul links.

 ### Install dependencies

-First clone the repository
+First clone the repository:

 ```bash
 git clone https://github.com/shynuu/slice-aware-ntn
 cd slice-aware-ntn
 ```

-Install all the python dependencies :
+Install all the python dependencies:

 ```bash
 cd code